fernandobd42/Mutation-Tool---Python/ReadMe.md

 **0 (EDIT JSON):**

-Before run the program, go to the directory of program and edit the file: <b>operators.json</b>
+Before run the program, go to the directory of program and edit the file: <b>operators.json</b>.

+Note the first operator with <b>"name"</b>: <b>"Original"</b>, This operator is used to be the model of original program to be compare with the mutants.
+That's why the <b>"op1"</b> and the <b>"op2"</b> is equal, so do not change the program and result in the model of original progam.

 ![Json](https://raw.githubusercontent.com/fernandobd42/images/master/00.PNG)